Module Code

 Applicants whose primary degree was/will be awarded outside the UK:

-1. A recognised qualification acceptable to the University which is equivalent to a UK 2.2 Honours degree in a creative background such as Architecture, Interior Architecture, Art, Design, Film, Animation.
+1. A recognised qualification acceptable to the University which is equivalent to a 2.2 Honours degree in a creative background such as Architecture, Interior Architecture, Art, Design, Film, Animation.

 Portfolio and Video Requirement for Application:

-In addition, you may prepare a (maximum three-minute) optional video in relation to one of the following questions: What is design for you?
-As a designer, what are you curious or ambitious about?
+In addition, you may prepare a (maximum three-minute) optional video in relation to one of the following questions: What is architecture for you?
+As a designer/artist, what are you curious or ambitious about?
 What would be your dream project?
 Please upload your video on Vimeo or YouTube, adjust your privacy settings, and provide the link on the cover page of your portfolio.
 The purpose of the portfolio/video submission is to:

 i.
 Identify indicators of commitment, excellence and achievement within the applicant’s academic or professional portfolio of experience.

-The deadline for applications is normally 30th July 2024.
-However, we encourage applicants to apply as early as possible.
+Applicants are advised to apply as early as possible.
 In the event that any programme receives a high number of applications, the University reserves the right to close the application portal earlier than the deadline.
 Notifications to this effect will appear on the Direct Application Portal against the programme application page.

 Please note: A deposit will be required to secure a place on this course.